Cylindrical Martingale-Valued Measures, Stochastic Integration and SPDEs: Introduction

 \section{Introduction}

-In recent years, there has been an increasing interest in the usage of cylindrical stochastic processes as models for the perturbation of infinite dimensional systems, in particular of stochastic partial differential equations (e.g. \cite{FerrarioOlivera:2019, KumarRiedle:2020, LiuZhai:2016, PriolaZabczyk:2011, Riedle:2015, Riedle:2018, SunXieXie:2020, VeraarYaroslavtsev:2016}).
+In recent years, there has been an increasing interest in the usage of cylindrical stochastic processes as models for the perturbation of infinite dimensional systems, in particular, of stochastic partial differential equations (e.g. \cite{FerrarioOlivera:2019, KumarRiedle:2020, LiuZhai:2016, PriolaZabczyk:2011, Riedle:2015, Riedle:2018, SunXieXie:2020, VeraarYaroslavtsev:2016}).
 In most of these works, the cylindrical process is a cylindrical martingale, or more generally a cylindrical semimartingale.
 A cylindrical martingale $M$ on a Banach space $X$ is a linear operator such that, for each $x^* \in X^*$, $M(x^*)$ is a (real-valued) martingale.
-Usually suitable continuity conditions are required for $M$.
+Usually, suitable continuity conditions are required for $M$.

 Another popular alternative for the modeling of the noise of a stochastic partial differential equation is a martingale-valued measure (e.g. \cite{Applebaum:2006, ChongKevei:2019, ConusDalang:2008, Dalang:1999, DalangMueller:2003, FoondunKhoshnevisan:2009}).
-This concept was introduced by Walsh in \cite{Walsh:1986} and was motivated by the space-time Gaussian white noise.
+This concept was introduced by Walsh in \cite{Walsh:1986} and was motivated by the space-time Gaussian white noise (see Example \ref{ex:whitenoisemeasure}).
 Roughly speaking, a martingale-valued measure is a family $(M(t,A):t \geq 0, A \in \mathcal{A})$ such that $(M(t,A):t \geq 0)$ is a real-valued square integrable martingale for each $A \in \mathcal{A}$ and $M(t, \cdot)$ is an $L^{2}$-valued finitely additive measure on $\mathcal{A}$ for each $t \geq 0$.
 Here $\mathcal{A}$ is a ring of Borel subsets of a topological space $U$.
 See Definition \ref{defiHValuedlOrthoMartinValuMeasure} for further details.

-Motivated by the above, in this paper we introduce a theory of stochastic integration with respect to cylindrical martingale-valued measures and study some of its properties and apply our theory to the study of existence and uniqueness of some classes of stochastic partial differential equations (SPDEs).
+Motivated by the above, in this paper we introduce a theory of stochastic integration with respect to cylindrical martingale-valued measures and study some of its properties.
+We apply our theory to study existence and uniqueness for some classes of stochastic partial differential equations (SPDEs).
+One distinguishing feature of our work is that our cylindrical martingale-valued measures are allowed to have discontinuous paths.